 Scenario: Protected web API

-Here are some specifics you need to know to protect web APIs:
+Here is specific information you need to know to protect web APIs:

-- The configuration of the code for the web API must validate the token that's used when calling the web API.
+- The code configuration for the web API must validate the token used when the web API is called.

 - The code in the controller actions must validate the roles or scopes in the token.

 If you're new to identity and access management (IAM) with OAuth 2.0 and OpenID Connect, or even just new to IAM on the Microsoft identity platform, the following set of articles should be high on your reading list.